akkadotnet/akka.net/docs/articles/concepts/addressing.md

 If you need to keep track of actor references in a collection and do not care about the exact actor incarnation you can use the `ActorPath` as key, because the identifier of the target actor is not taken into account when comparing actor paths.

 ## Reusing Actor Paths
 When an actor is terminated, its reference will point to the dead letter mailbox, `DeathWatch` will publish its final transition and in general it is not expected to come back to life again (since the actor life cycle does not allow this).
-While it is possible to create an actor at a later time with an identical path—simply due to it being impossible to enforce the opposite without keeping the set of all actors ever created available—this is not good practice: messages sent with `ActorSelection` to an actor which “died” suddenly start to work again, but without any guarantee of ordering between this transition and any other event, hence the new inhabitant of the path may receive messages which were destined for the previous tenant.
+While it is possible to create an actor at a later time with an identical path—simply due to it being impossible to enforce the opposite without keeping the set of all actors ever created available—this is not good practice: messages sent with `ActorSelection` to an actor which "died" suddenly start to work again, but without any guarantee of ordering between this transition and any other event, hence the new inhabitant of the path may receive messages which were destined for the previous tenant.

 It may be the right thing to do in very specific circumstances, but make sure to confine the handling of this precisely to the actor's supervisor, because that is the only actor which can reliably detect proper deregistration of the name, before which creation of the new child will fail.